 The Dodgers put their superstar left-hander on the 10-day disabled list, a day after he exited a start after just two innings.
 They called the injury a lower back strain, not the herniated disk issue that sidelined him for 2+ months last year.

-A report by Fox Sports said Kershaw would be out four to six weeks.
-Dodgers manager Dave Roberts says the team would have to wait and see how the star left-hander recovers.
+A report by Fox Sports said Kershaw would miss four to six weeks.

-The Dodgers have the best record in the majors and a big lead in the NL West.
+The Dodgers have the best record in baseball at 68-31 and entered play Monday with a 10+-game lead in the NL West.

 Last season when he was hurt, the team went 38-24 while he was out.

 ''It's different circumstances,'' third baseman Justin Turner said. ''Last year we were down (eight) games and this year we're up 10.
 I think knowing the way we played last year and responded in his absence, makes it little bit easier pill to swallow.''